 Adults and Elderly patients:

-between 600 mg and 2400 mg each day.
-Some people will need higher or lower doses than other people.
+mL and 40 mL for the oral suspension).
+Some people will need higher or lower doses

 Patients with kidney disease

 The starting dose in impaired renal function is half the usual starting dose.